mcavs/ESTUStat_2024Fall_DataVisualization/Homeworks/HW#4/Readme.md

 # Homework 4

-By selecting any two of the cases listed below, you are required to create a report in PDF format named `FirstNameLastName` and submit it via a pull-request to this folder by **Thursday, December 8, 23:59**.
+By selecting any two of the cases listed below, you are required to create a report in PDF format named `FirstNameLastName` and submit it via a pull-request to this folder by **December 8, 23:59**.
 The report must include:

 1. **Summary Section**
 2. **Data Introduction Section** for the chosen cases